pirhooshyaran/persian-digits-localization-using-tensorflow/README.md

   <img src="https://github.com/pirhooshyaran/persian-digits-localization-using-tensorflow/blob/master/new_images/0005.png" width="100" alt="Image 5">
 </p>

 After preparing the images, the dataset was labeled to provide ground truth information for the localization task.
-The annotation process was performed using the [LabelImg repository](https://github.com/heartexlabs/labelImg).
+The annotation process was performed using [LabelImg](https://github.com/heartexlabs/labelImg).
 Annotation files were created to associate bounding box coordinates with the corresponding digits in the images.

 ## Methodology and Model Architecture
 This project utilizes a Convolutional Neural Network (CNN) for the task of localizing Persian digits.
 The model architecture is implemented using the TensorFlow library.